Why Some Think Kim Kardashian Nudity Might Just Be A Diversion To Forget West’s Recent Antics

-This week, Kim Kardashian just unleashed her dangerous curves (yet again) on social media.
-The action is seemingly all in the name of the new fragrance she launched on April 30, reports Instyle.
+This week, Kim Kardashian just unleashed her curves, yet again, on social media.
+The action is seemingly all in the name of the new fragrance she launched on April 30, reports InStyle.
 However, the timing of the unveiling led to some burning questions that KKW may need to answer.

 First, was it “Divine Intervention” or tastefully done airbrushing that achieved the smooth effect on Kim Kardashian West’s groin area?
 Second, was it perhaps “lasers” brandished by the doctor that gave her the vampire facial that gave her such a smooth bikini area?
 Or, lastly, and more importantly, does KKW hide nekkid body tricks up her sleeve to use whenever Kanye West diverts attention away from the Kardashian brand?